 Sludge and salts will be temporarily stored in appropriately designed storage facilities next to the WWTP.
-The storage facilities will have a 7-day storage capacity.
+The storage facilities will each have a 7-day storage capacity.
 Two storage areas will be provided for, with Salts and Sludge Storage Area 1 and 2 sized to approximately 4 800m2 and 16 000m2 in size, respectively.
 The storage areas will conform to the Norms and Standards for the Storage of Waste (GN926 of 29 November 2013) and will be registered as a waste storage facility in terms of these Norms and Standards.
-This process will be undertaken separately to this authorisation.
+This registration process will be undertaken separately to this authorisation as it does not require a waste management licence process to be undertaken.

-Salts and Sludge will, subsequent to storage, be transported (trucked) and disposed of at a registered waste disposal facility for the first 5 years of operation.
+Salts and Sludge will after storage be transported (trucked) and disposed of at a registered waste disposal facility for the first 5 years of operation.
 The waste disposal service provider has not been confirmed yet, although disposal at Holfontein has been considered as a suitable waste disposal service provider, among other suitable service providers.
-For transportation of this waste to a disposal site, Eskom will utilise the services of a service provider who has all required authorisations and systems in place to manage the waste stream from storage to disposal facility.
+For transportation of this waste to a disposal site, Eskom will utilise the services of a service provider who has all required authorisations and systems in place to manage the waste stream from storage to the disposal facility.